-- As shown in the previous paragraph, the optimal spacing between adjacent fields is half the primary beam width.
+- As shown in the previous paragraph, the optimal spacing between adjacent fields is half the half-power primary beam width.
 Larger separations can be used (e.g. to map larger field of view in the same amount of time) but the image reconstruction is not optimal in that case.
-Note that if the two receivers are used simultaneously, the field spacing has to be adapted to one of the frequencies, which results in an over- or undersampling for the other one. - Even if this is not formally required by the reconstruction and deconvolution algorithm described in the following section, it seems quite important to ensure similar observing conditions for all the pointing centers.
-Ideally, one would want the same noise level in each field, so that the noise in the final image is uniform, and the same uv coverage, to avoid strong discrepancies (in terms of angular resolution and image artifacts) between the different parts of the mosaic.
-To handle these constraints in practice, the fields are observed in a loop, each one during a few minutes (similarly to snapshot observations of several sources): hence, atmospheric conditions and uv coverage are similar for all the fields. - In most cases, a mosaic will not be observed during an amount of time significantly larger than normal projects.
+Since observations are performed with dual-channel receivers (operating at 1.3 and 3 mm), the field spacing has to be chosen for one of the frequencies.
+Consequently, the mosaic observed at the other frequency is either under- or oversampled. - Even if this is not formally required by the reconstruction and deconvolution algorithm described in the following section, it seems quite important to ensure similar observing conditions for all the pointing centers.
+Ideally, one wants the same noise level in each field so that the noise in the final image is uniform and the same uv-coverage to avoid strong discrepancies (in terms of angular resolution and image artifacts) between the different parts of the mosaic.
+In practice, the fields are observed in a track-sharing mode, i.e. in a loop with a few minutes integration time per pointing direction: hence, atmospheric conditions and uv-coverage are similar for all the fields. - In most cases, a mosaic is not observed during an amount of time significantly larger than normal projects.
 As the observing time is shared between the different pointing centers, the sensitivity of each individual field is thus smaller than what would have been achieved with normal single-field observations.
-Note however that the sensitivity is further increased in the mosaic, thanks to the strong overlap between the adjacent fields (see Fig. 15.1). - The maximal number of fields it is possible to observe in a mosaic is limited by observational constraints.
-The fields are observed in a loop, one after the other, and to get a reasonable uv coverage within one transit, only a limited number of fields can be observed.
-With the Plateau de Bure interferometer, the limit seems to be around 15 fields.
-Mosaicing even more fields would probably require some other approach (e.g. mosaic of several mosaics).
-Finally, a potential practical limitation is the disk and memory sizes of the computers, as mosaicing requires to handle very large images.
+Note however that the sensitivity is further increased in the mosaic, thanks to the strong overlap between the adjacent fields (see below, Fig. 17.1). - The number of fields, and therefore the size of the mosaic, is limited by the requirement to get good enough sensitivity and uv-coverage for all the fields in a reasonable amount of observing time.
+The current observing mode used at the Plateau de Bure limits the maximum number of fields to about 20.
+Observing more fields is in principle possible, but would require (much) more observing time and/or an other approach (e.g. mosaic of several mosaics).
+Note that in any case, the uv-coverage obtained for each field is sparse as compared to normal synthesis observations.
+Finally, a potential practical limitation is the disk and memory sizes of the computers, as mosaicing requires to handle very large data cubes.

-The calibration of a mosaic is strictly identical with any other observation performed with the Plateau de Bure interferometer, as only the observations of the calibrators are used.
+• The calibration of the data, including the atmospheric phase correction, is strictly identical with any other observation performed with the Plateau de Bure interferometer, as only the observations of the calibrators (quasars) are used.
 At the end of the calibration process, a uv table and then a dirty map are computed for each pointing center.